Jägerbomb

 A Jägerbomb is typically served with a can of Red Bull or a similar style energy drink, poured into a pint glass and accompanied by Jägermeister in a shot glass.
 The glass of Jägermeister is dropped into the Red Bull by the bartender or the customer.
+The drink is said to have been invented around 1997, possibly in Northern California.